 - Call your local mental health crisis hotline.
 You can find their phone number on this list of local mental health crisis lines.
 Or you can call 2-1-1 and ask for your local mental health crisis line.

 - Call 1-800-989-6884 for the Texas Youth and Runaway Hotline, text them at 512-872-5777, or chat with them online.
-They can connect your child with free counseling services through the Services to At-Risk Youth (STAR) program within 24 hours.
+They can connect your child with free counseling services through the Family and Youth Success (FAYS) program within 24 hours.

 - Call 1-800-784-2433 (1-800-SUICIDE) or 1-800-273-8255 (1-800-273-TALK) to reach a suicide prevention hotline.
 The Suicide Prevention Lifeline also has an online chat.

 - Call 1-800-950-6264 (1-800-950-NAMI) to reach a trained crisis specialist with the National Alliance on Mental Health.